ACDrafahl/CasualConvoAI/docs/RESEARCH.md

 Looking at online demos, I'm immediately impressed with VOSK's precision and speed.
 It's way better than I hoped.
 It seems like CMU Sphinx made this one too, and it's more updated than PocketSphinx.
 I think I'm going with VOSK.

+After some difficulty with the setup, I found something that works.
+It actually works decently well, which is really exciting.
+After overriding the overflow exception and changing to a smaller model, I'm able to get pretty consistent results.